jkorsvik/NMBUFlowTorch/README.md

 # you can also run tests with the `-VV` flag for a more verbose output (i.e.
 #GoogleTest output as well)
 ```
+## Running the main program

+after installing run the following in the project directory:
+´´´sh
+nmbluflowtorch [parallel | not ] [xor | autoencoder] [--epochs int]​
+´´´

 ## Authors